5G Technology

 Mobile money agency in Ghana.
 Roughly 50% of the world’s population is still not connected to the internet.
 Photo credit: Credit: John O’Bryan/ USAID.

 5G is the first generation that does not prioritize access and connectivity for humans.
-5G is a kind of ‘race-car’ technology — a super-connectivity for luxury use cases and specific environments, for instance, for enhanced virtual reality experiences and massively multiplayer video games.
-Many of the use cases advertised are theoretical or experimental and do not yet exist widely in our society, like remote surgery.
-(Indeed, telesurgery is one of the most often cited examples of the benefits of 5G, but it remains a prototype technology with many technical and legal issues to work out, that would also necessitate global network development.)
+Instead, 5G provides a level of super-connectivity for luxury use cases and specific environments; for instance, for enhanced virtual reality experiences and massively multiplayer video games.
+Many of the use cases advertised, like remote surgery, are theoretical or experimental and do not yet exist widely in society.
+Indeed, telesurgery is one of the most-often-cited examples of the benefits of 5G, but it remains a prototype technology.
+Implementing this technology at scale would require tackling many technical and legal issues to work out, along with developing a global network.

-Roughly 50% of the world’s population is still not connected to the internet, and they are primarily living in developing contexts.
-Unfortunately, 5G will not address this divide.
+The percentage of the global population using the internet is on the rise, but a significant portion of the world is still not connected to the internet.
+5G is not likely to address the divide in internet access between rural and urban populations, or between developed and developing economies.
 What is needed to improve internet access in industrially developing contexts is more fiber, more internet access points (IXPs), more cell towers, more Internet routers, more wireless spectrum, and reliable electricity.
-In an industry white paper, only 1 page of 125 discusses a “scaled down” version of 5G that will address the needs of areas with extremely low average revenue per user (ARPU).
+In an industry white paper, only one out of 125 pages discusses a “scaled down” version of 5G that will address the needs of areas with extremely low average revenue per user (ARPU).
 These solutions include further limiting the geographic areas of service.

 Digital trainers in Mugumu, Tanzania.
 5G is not designed primarily to connect people, but rather to connect devices.
 Photo credit: Photo by Bobby Neptune for DAI.